List of captive orcas: Vigga

 Vigga (Little Sweetheart) was born in 1977 near Iceland, and brought to Marine World Africa USA Park, then located in Redwood City California, in 1980.
 Vigga shared her tank at the park with another female orca, Yaka, who had lost her mate Nepo a few months before Vigga was introduced to the park.
 Yaka and Vigga lived together at Marine World until Yaka died in 1997 at age 32.
 She made the move with Yaka to the Park's new quarters in Vallejo California in 1986.
 Vigga was over 16 feet long and weighed 5,000 pounds.
-Vigga died on Monday, 14 August 2000, at approximately 8 pm.
+Vigga died on Monday, 14 August 2000, at approximately 8 p.m.
 An abnormal heart pathology resulting in a build-up of fluid in her pericardial sac, and an infection in one lung is the suspected cause of death.

 Walter

 At the 1967 Vancouver Boat Show at the PNE (Pacific National Exhibition) grounds, "a star was born by the name of Walter and the attraction helped the show...to an attendance record of more than 100,000."

 The Boat Show's producer Bob O'Loughlin had for years "hoped to display a live killer whale at one of his traveling sports shows," but he had failed in several attempts to catch one at Seattle.
-His hopes were finally fulfilled after the Yukon Harbor capture operation, when Seattle Public Aquarium owner Ted Griffin trapped 15 Southern Resident Killer Whales, probably all from K Pod, in Yukon Harbor in Puget Sound on 15 February 1967.
+His hopes were finally fulfilled after the Yukon Harbor capture operation, when Seattle Marine Aquarium owner Ted Griffin trapped 15 Southern Resident orcas, probably all from K Pod, in Yukon Harbor in Puget Sound on 15 February 1967.
 Griffin had hoped to deliver a rented orca to O'Loughlin for the Boat, Trailer and Sports Show in Portland, Oregon, which opened 17 February.
 Corralling selected whales out of the 15 held in Yukon Harbor proved to be a long and difficult process, however, and the Portland show closed before Griffin could secure an orca for it, but the traveling show moved to Vancouver, British Columbia, and the rental agreement continued.

 Before he had received a whale, "O'Loughlin's three children, ages 6 to 9, [had] decided on a name...Would you believe?—Walter the Whale."
 At an estimated 16 ft, the orca chosen for the Vancouver Boat Show was the largest and eldest of the five secured at the Seattle Public Aquarium, and the last to arrive, on 4 March.
 Griffin personally managed the whole rental operation, remaining with Walter throughout the Vancouver Boat Show, which ran from 10 to 19 March.
 Just outside the PNE Agrodome, a tent was set up over a circular portable tank 34 ft across and 8 ft deep.
-Following continual phone calls from irate citizens who didn't "want Walter to become another Moby Doll or Namu," the SPCA checked the tank and raised concerns over its size, and over the orca's separation from the other members of the pod, but basically accepted the situation.
+Following continual phone calls from irate citizens who did not "want Walter to become another Moby Doll or Namu," the SPCA checked the tank and raised concerns over its size, and over the orca's separation from the other members of the pod, but basically accepted the situation.